 A 40-acre lake supports largemouth bass, crappie, bream and channel catfish.
 The Willis River, a small, slow tributary of the James, winds through the Cumberland State Forest.
 Those with a canoe or small boat can enjoy fishing there.
 Two canoe launches with access to the river are in Cumberland State Forest.
 A boat ramp at Bear Creek Lake is available for non-gasoline powered boats.
 The park also has a universally accessible fishing pier.

 Boat rentals are available from Memorial Day to Labor Day.
-Shoulder season rentals are offered on weekends only during May and September.
-Parental supervision is required for all rentals, and pets are not allowed in rental boats.
+Shoulder season rentals are offered on weekends only from May 1 through Columbus Day Weekend.
+Parental supervision is required for all rentals.
 Rentals are sometimes cancelled during the shoulder season because of bad weather or staff shortages.

-Canoes, rowboats, trolling motors, paddleboats and kayaks are for rent.
+Canoes, rowboats, trolling motors, paddleboats, paddleboards and kayaks are for rent.
+Call the park for prices.
 A valid Virginia fishing license is required for fishing.
 Those 16 and older must have a license with them.
 A gas station near the park entrance sells fishing licenses.